 Inventories consist of thermostats, sensors and controllers for Telkonet's product platforms.
 These inventories are purchased for resale and do not include manufacturing labor and overhead.
 Inventories are stated at the lower of cost or net realizable value determined by the first in, first out (FIFO) method.
 The Company's inventories are subject to technological obsolescence.
 Management evaluates the net realizable value of its inventories on a quarterly basis and when it is determined that the Company's carrying cost of such excess and obsolete inventories cannot be recovered in full, a charge is taken against income for the difference between the carrying cost and the estimated realizable amount.
-The reserve for inventory obsolescence balance was approximately \$404,000 and \$241,000 for the years ended December 31, 2020, and 2019, respectively.
+The reserve for inventory obsolescence was approximately \$443,000 and \$404,000 at December 31, 2021, and 2020, respectively.